sb2nov/sb2nov.github.io/_posts/2017-03-16-so-you-built-a-machine-learning-model.md

 <img src="/images/bias-variance/error.png" align="left" alt="Irreducible error" style="width: 40%; margin-left:5%; margin-right:5%; margin-top:20px; margin-bottom:20px;"/>

-The Irreducible error is the noise term in the true relationship that cannot fundamentally be reduced by any model.
+The irreducible error is the noise term in the true relationship that cannot be fundamentally reduced by any model.
 Given the true model and infinite data to calibrate it, we should be able to reduce both the bias and variance terms to 0.
 However, in a world with imperfect models and finite data, there is a tradeoff between minimizing the bias and minimizing the variance.

 ## What are Learning Curves?
-Now we know about Bias and Variance and the tradeoff between the two, but the problem of what do with our model still remains.
-What is our model suffering from high bias or high variance?
+Now we know about Bias and Variance and the tradeoff between the two, but the problem of how to improve our our model still remains.
+What is our model suffering from - high bias or high variance?
 To answer this we need to plot Learning curves for the model.

 #### High Bias
 - Low training set size: $$J_{train}(\Theta)$$ will be low and $$J_{CV}(\Theta)$$ will be high